markhoney/dabblingindogmas.com/README.md

 ## Audio File Data

-Audio files are uploaded to the Internet Archive, and then a data file must be downloaded and saved to the `_data` directory from the following URL.
+Audio files should be uploaded to the podcast's [Internet Archive page](https://archive.org/details/dabbling-in-dogmas), and then a data file must be downloaded and saved to the `_data` directory from the following URL:

 [https://archive.org/metadata/dabbling-in-dogma?output=json](https://archive.org/metadata/dabbling-in-dogma?output=json)

+## Styling

+The theme used by this website is a [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) theme, so any Bootstrap 5 components can be used.